 And as if all those cameras arenít enough, in June 2010 I purchased a little 12 MP Panasonic Lumix ZS7 (aka TZ10 outside North America) as a pocket camera to have with me when I donít feel like lugging around the big heavy DSLRs and while the ZS7 was a decent camera, it was limited by not providing RAW format files and its image quality just wasnít good enough to suit me, so in April 2011 I replaced it with a 16 MP Fuji F550 EXR.
 The F550, while not perfect, provided RAW files, has better image quality, and has higher sensitivity.
 It is a very capable camera for a pocket camera, but has a serious lens flaring problem around exceptionally bright light sources, so in late April 2012 I bought a 12 MP Canon Powershot S100, which is another pocket camera but with excellent image quality although much less zoom range than the F550.

 Then in early April 2013, I bought a 16 MP Fujifilm FinePix HS50EXR superzoom as a convenience camera, a one camera does it all thing.
 Over the years, I had found the pocket cameras too lacking and the DSLRs too cumbersome for my day-to-day shooting and wanted one camera that could do it all and the HS50 comes close to that.
 At a small loss in image quality and ISO sensitivity compared to the DSLRs, the HS50 alone covers a greater focal length range than all my other cameras combined and with a dual element close-up lens is an excellent macro camera.
 Since buying it, the HS50 has become my most used camera.

-So, at this point (2013), fourteen years after buying my first digital camera, Iím satisfied with the resolution and features consumer digital cameras have achieved and have no plans for any further camera purchases.
+So, at this point (2014), fifteen years after buying my first digital camera, Iím satisfied with the resolution and features consumer digital cameras have achieved and have no plans for any further camera purchases.
 Famous last words no doubt.